 There are two basic methods of testing for radon: passive testing and active testing.
 Passive testing uses a radon collection device such as a charcoal canister or an alpha-track detector.
 These collection devices are positioned undisturbed for a prescribed amount of time and then sent to a lab for analysis.
 Passive testing can be performed by a homeowner, but it's not considered precise.
 Use it preliminarily to signal whether there may be a problem that calls for more precise testing.

 Active radon testing devices are powered units that measure and record radon levels in the air over a set period—the longer the period, the more accurate the reading.
-Active radon testing equipment is normally utilized only by home inspectors and air quality specialists.
-If you need documentation of your home's radon levels, these professionals are additionally qualified to certify their results.
+Active radon testing equipment is available through digital testing devices.
+If you need documentation of your home's radon levels, home inspectors and air quality professionals are additionally qualified to certify their results.

 Radon may also be present in drinking water, especially if you get your water from a private well.
 Testing water for radon requires sending a sample to a testing laboratory.
 If the results prove positive, the radon level can be mitigated through the addition of an aeration system or through the use of charcoal filters.

-The remediation techniques for radon in residential areas usually employ two basic strategies.
-First, the inflow of radon must be addressed as thoroughly as possible.
-Because radon is a gas, and a penetrative one at that, and because radon originates in the soil, the first step is to seal any cracks or gaps or defects that provide points of entry.
+Remediation of radon uses two basic strategies.
+The first step is to seal any cracks or gaps or defects that provide points of entry.
 Careful attention to those serves to minimize the radon influx.

-Next, action needs to be taken to vent the radon harmlessly outside and to improve the overall air circulation.
-Removing radon before it enters the living space may be achieved by inserting a vent pipe equipped with an in-line fan through the concrete floor and into the soil.
-Within the living space, removal of concentrated radon usually entails drawing air from near the floor where the heavier radon gas has accumulated and allowing fresh air to replace it.
+Next, vent radon outside.
+Do this by inserting a vent pipe equipped with an in-line fan through the concrete floor and into the soil.
+Within the living space, removing concentrated radon means drawing air from near the floor where the heavier radon gas has accumulated and allowing fresh air to replace it.

 A former agency art director then freelance designer, illustrator and copywriter, Bill has written for the medical, technical, industrial, food and agricultural industries.
 With over 35 years experience in the area of home improvement.
 He has produced books on multiple subjects for Home Depot, The Handyman Club of America, Hometime, Black & Decker and Popular Mechanics.